ThiagoHMattos/BotCityteste1/README.md

-I've used two IDEs in this repository, that was PyCharm and BotStudio.
+I've used two IDEs in this repository, which were PyCharm and BotStudio.